 This European Standard was approved by CENELEC on 2011-04-25.
-The amendment A1 was approved by CENELEC on 2019-07-23.
-CENELEC members are bound to comply with the CEN/CENELEC Internal Regulations which stipulate the conditions for giving this European standard the status of a national standard without any alteration.
+Amendment A1 was approved by CENELEC on 2019-07-23.
+Amendment A2 was approved by CENELEC on 2020-06-22.
+CENELEC members are bound to comply with the CEN/CENELEC Internal Regulations which stipulate the conditions for giving this European standard and its amendments the status of a national standard without any alteration.